 A high quality languages education should foster children’s curiosity and deepen their understanding of the world.
 At the Federation of St Cuthbert’s and St Sebastian’s, we are committed to ensuring that competence and enthusiasm in learning another language enables children to interpret, create and exchange meaning within and across cultures.
 Both schools are Centres of Excellence for Spanish (two of only several across the city).
 We endeavour to guide our children to become and grow as global citizens, developing skills that will open further opportunities later in life.
 The teaching of Spanish in EYFS, KS1 and KS2 focuses on the 4 areas: reading, writing (KS2), speaking and listening and provides an appropriate balance of these domains, laying the foundations for further foreign language teaching at KS3.
 Both feeder schools (Broughton Hall and Cardinal Heenan) offer Spanish as a choice of MFL.

-Children are introduced to Spanish from the EYFS and receive a weekly 30 minute lesson from a native speaking teacher.
+Children are introduced to Spanish from the EYFS and receive a weekly lesson (EYFS – Y1: 30 minutes & Y2-Y6: 45 minutes) from a native speaking teacher.
 This is the case for each year group.
 This enables the children to develop early language acquisition skills that facilitate their understanding of the patterns of language and how these differ from, or are similar to English.
 Lessons across the Key Stages support the skills of speaking, listening, reading and writing (KS2):

 - Children are taught to listen attentively to spoken language and respond, joining in with songs, rhymes and games.